databricks/spark-sklearn/README.rst

 	pip install spark-sklearn

-This project is also available as as `Spark package <https://spark-packages.org/package/databricks/spark-sklearn>`_.
+This project is also available as `Spark package <https://spark-packages.org/package/databricks/spark-sklearn>`_.

 The developer version has the following requirements: